yogski/awesome-nodejs-rest-api/README.md

 # Awesome Node.js REST API Reference
-So, you want to create REST API using Node.js?
+So, you want to create REST API service using Node.js?
 This is the reference you need to build the right recipe.

-This guide is created to address developer's pain points when creating REST API:
+This guide is created to address developer's pain points when creating REST API service:
 1. I want to make informed decision on which framework to choose --> [Check this out](#frameworks)
 2. Does framework X has Y feature ? --> [Here's the full map](#framework-features-map)
 3. What is a good package to handle Z stuff? --> [Check the alternatives here](#libraries)
-4. How can I make full REST API that suits my requirements ? --> [Check out our curated recipes](#recipes)
+4. How can I make full REST API service that suits my requirements ? --> [Check out our curated recipes](#recipes)

 ## Table of Contents
 - [Awesome Node.js REST API Reference](#awesome-nodejs-rest-api-reference)